Inclusion

-We see DEI as both a moral imperative and a business imperative: we produce content for a highly diverse population and, to continue to do that well, we the content creators need to be an increasingly diverse group ourselves.
+We see inclusion as both a moral imperative and a business imperative: we produce content for a highly diverse population and, to continue to do that well, we the content creators need to be an increasingly inclusive group ourselves.

-What is Steyer doing on the DEI front?
+What is Steyer doing on the inclusion front?

 We’ve done a lot—and we have so much more to do.
 After becoming a woman-owned business in 2017, step one was to get stronger financially, diversifying our client base and expanding into new markets and new business models.